8 Best Crankbait Lures + Buying Guide

 • Deep – 12-30 feet deep

 It is always a good idea to have a variety of lures that go to different depths in your tackle bag.
 This will allow you to adjust your lure position as the fish move.
-It will also prevent you from spending all day fishing at the wrong depth.
+It will also prevent you from fishing all day at the wrong depth.

 The lure depth also impacts the color choice as different colors are more visible at different depths: